matthoffman/blast-shell/README.markdown

 Extensibility
 -------------
 To add a new command, simply implement org.apache.felix.gogo.commands.Action and annotate it with org.apache.felix.gogo.commands.Command, as well as org.apache.felix.gogo.commands.Argument and org.apache.felix.gogo.commands.Option to mark options and arguments.
 Then register that bean with Spring.
-Blast Shell will pick up any Spring bean implementing Action.
+Blast Shell will pick up any Spring bean implementing Action and expose it as an action in the shell.

 Similar Projects
 ----------------
 If you're looking at this, be sure to also check out Sonatype's gshell project, also on Github.
-It also started from the Karaf shell (I'm not actually sure who copied from whom, but either way, they're similar), but meanwhile they've made a lot of changes and improvements.
-That's a pro and a con: It has a lot of interesting features (the nested command sets are really cool, for example) but as of this writing doesn't support access via an SSH server, and it's more difficult to embed unless you're already using Guice (not insurmountable, but just a bit more work).
-I worked for a while on getting SSH working in gshell, but meanwhile, blast-shell does what I need it to do.
+It bears some similarity with the Karaf shell (there was some code sharing back in the day, but I don't know which direction it went) but meanwhile they've made a lot of changes and improvements.
+Karaf, meanwhile, has changed as well, so at this point they just have different feature sets.
+Gshell has nested command sets that are really cool, for example.
+Karaf is (currently) easier to embed -- as of this writing, Gshell doesn't support access via an SSH server.
+Gshell uses Guice, Blast Shell uses Spring.

 License